Southampton-RSG-Training/industry-skills-agile-training/episodes/15-working-with-clients.md

 ![Illustration by Muhammad Noor on Unsplash](fig/communicating_with_clients.png){alt='Illustration of two people at a table with laptops'}

 One of the most important skills for a software engineer working in industry is the ability to communicate effectively with clients.
+At the end of this episode, you will conduct a meeting with one of the helpers who will be role playing as the client for the Coffee Beans Analysis Project.

 Clear communication builds trust, prevents expensive misunderstandings, and ensures that the business goals and technical implementation are aligned.